rumca-js/dyi-page/README.md

 Please set the page data, which will be used later on during page generation, like page title, etc. The page configuration file is named 'page_config.ini'.

-# Prerequisites

-The program uses pandoc to generate rss entries.
-It has to be installed on the target machine for the program to correctly generate rss.

 # Functionality

 There are three directories that are relevant: